gagandeep1763/Bengaluru_house_data_prediction/Readme.md

 Dataset
 The dataset contains housing listings from Bengaluru and includes the following fields:

-Location
+Location.
-Size (converted to BHK)
+Size (converted to BHK).
-Total Square Feet
+Total Square Feet.
-Number of Bathrooms
+Number of Bathrooms.
-Price (in lakhs)
+Price (in lakhs).
 The dataset was originally sourced from Kaggle and filtered for this project.

-Technologies Used
+Technologies Used :

-Python
+Python,
-Pandas, NumPy (data analysis and manipulation) Scikit-learn (machine learning)
+Pandas, NumPy (data analysis and manipulation), Scikit-learn (machine learning),
-Jupyter Notebook (development and visualization)
-Flask (for building the web app interface)
+Jupyter Notebook (development and visualization), Flask (for building the web app interface)

-How to Run
+How to Run:

 Clone the repository.
 Open and run the Jupyter Notebook (House_price.ipynb) to preprocess data and train the model.
 The model is saved using Pickle as RidgeModel.pki.

 To run the web app:

 Make sure Flask is installed (pip install flask).
-Run main.py
+Run main.py    .

 Open http://localhost:5000 in your browser
-Enter inputs like location, sqft, BHK, and bathroom count to get predicted price
+Enter inputs like location, sqft, BHK, and bathroom count to get predicted price.

-Folder Structure
+Folder Structure:
-Bengaluru_House_Data.csv – Raw housing dataset
+Bengaluru_House_Data.csv – Raw housing dataset .
-Cleaned_data.csv – Processed data after cleaning
+Cleaned_data.csv – Processed data after cleaning .
-House_price.ipynb – Jupyter Notebook for development and training RidgeModel.pki – Saved trained model using Pickle main.py – Flask backend for prediction interface templates/ – HTML templates for Flask UI static/ – Optional folder for CSS and JS files (if used)
+House_price.ipynb – Jupyter Notebook for development and training .
+RidgeModel.pki – Saved trained model using Pickle .
+main.py – Flask backend for prediction interface .
+templates/ – HTML templates for Flask UI . static/ – Optional folder for CSS and JS files (if used) .

 Model Details
 Model used: Ridge Regression.